zbmed-semtec/BioMedSem-IR-KD/index.md

 If you reuse these materials or want to reference them, please use the following citation (also provided via a [CITATION](./CITATION.cff){:target="_blank"} file):

-Garcia Castro LJ., Rebholz-Schuhmann D (2020).
+Castro LJ., Rebholz-Schuhmann D (2020).
 Lecture on Biomedical semantics, information retrieval and knowledge discovery.

 ## Acknowledgements